DevManSam777/yp_scraper/README.md

 When deployed, consider your file storage strategy:
 - Docker containers typically use ephemeral storage
-- Files may be lost during container restarts or redeployments
+- Files will be lost during container restarts or redeployments
 - For production, consider:
   - Downloading files immediately after generation
   - Mounting persistent volumes